angristan/the-movie-finder/README.md

 ## Issue

 I put the link of the app in production that DOESN'T work...
 Désolé.
 That's why I took a GIF as demo of my app, locally.
+Everything goes well (= no "Application Error" stuff) until I set the RAILS_MASTER_KEY key on production.

 ![demo gif](http://g.recordit.co/RHxJfM0Mx6.gif)